 Farmers will need to do more research to learn their specific zoning obligations.
 One option is to call the local zoning authority (which may be a city, town, county, or other unit of government), explain the proposed venture, and ask if it’s allowed.
 Other farmers may prefer to research the zoning code themselves.
 Many local entities have their zoning codes online.
 Start by discovering in which code the property falls, and then read up on which activities are allowed or disallowed in that zone.
 Other options include talking with a local attorney or asking a reference librarian for assistance.

-FOR MORE INFORMATION: Farm Commons has a short guide, Farmers’ Legal Guide to On-Farm Events, with information on zoning codes on pages 5–7.
+FOR MORE INFORMATION: If you’re just getting started with reviewing your zoning code or if you’ve identified challenges, check out our step-by-step guide Strategies for Navigating Zoning Codes and Challenges.
+In addition, Farmers’ Legal Guide to On-Farm Events has information on zoning codes on pages 5–7.
 Farm Commons also has a helpful video tutorial, “Hosting Safe, Legally Secure Farm Events.”
 For help interpreting zoning language, zoning office staff and attorneys are excellent resources.

 Does agritourism change my legal obligations regarding employee wages and workers’ compensation?